thirtybees/paypal/Readme.md

 1. Create your GitHub account, if you do not have one already.
 2. Fork the bankwire project to your GitHub account.
-3. Clone your fork to your local machine in the ```/modules``` directory of your PrestaShop installation.
+3. Clone your fork to your local machine in the ```/modules``` directory of your Thirty Bees installation.
 4. Create a branch in your local clone of the module for your changes.
 5. Change the files in your branch.
 Be sure to follow [the coding standards][1]!
 6. Push your changed branch to your fork in your GitHub account.